Naomi Busch, MD

 can make when we come together.
 I appreciate the thoughtfulness of the

-leadership on the Board and our executive team.
+leadership on the board and our executive team.

-Why should physicians lead: Physicians are the back bone
+Why should physicians lead: Physicians are the backbone

 good patient outcomes.
 Over the last 20+ years I have seen, heard, and

-experienced the burn-out that happens when you lose your voice in larger
+experienced the burnout that happens when you lose your voice in larger

 organizations or feel that you cannot make a difference.
 It is only